sjbennett123/polarlarp/content/current_writeups/Fighting the Rat King/_index.md

 running_notes: >
   - Free Bloody Rats will keep respawning until the Rat Kind is killed.
 Each rat in the Rat King only respawns once.
   - The Rat King can move, but has to move as a unit.
-  - The rats should stay grouped together near the Rat King
+  - The rats stay grouped together near the Rat King

 ---